• Skip to primary navigation

 Reply

-30. Will watson says
+Will watson

 On your blog it says 140f for 48 hours but on Instagram it says 170f for 24 hours.